Lettieg95/BootstraPT/README.md

 # basicportfolio1
-This is my responsive example 2
+This is my bootstrap portfolio